LEARN

 Colour Adult:

 Male-body yellow/gold; wide red frontal band; purple/blue cheek patches; yellow/gold underparts; mantle and back soft black scalloped dull green; yellow/olive on rump and upper tail coverts; purple/blue on upper wing coverts; tail dull bronze/green widely tipped with blue/white.
-Bill grey/white.
+Beak grey/white.
 Eye dark brown.
 Female-as in male but foreneck suffused with orange/red; smaller bill.

 Colour Juvenile: